 Provincial codes guide building construction and renovation in British Columbia

-The BC Building Code is a provincial regulation on how new construction, building alterations, repairs and demolitions are done.
+The BC Building Code, which includes the BC Plumbing Codes, regulates how new construction, building alterations, repairs and demolitions are done in BC.
 This code sets minimum requirements for safety, health, accessibility, fire and structural protection of buildings and energy and water efficiency.

 The BC Building Code applies to all buildings in B.C. except for